 Apple Snubs Firm That Discovered Mac Botnet, Tries To Cut Off Its Server Monitoring Infections (Forbes)

 Whoops!
 Apple asked a Russian domain name registrar to take down a server supposedly being used by the Flashback malware; unfortunately, the site in question was actually a “sinkhole server” being run by Dr. Web, the Russian-based security firm that first uncovered Flashback’s botnet.
 To make matters worse, Dr. Web’s CEO claims that Apple never responded when he first reached out to the company about the threat.
-To be fair, I’d think twice before responding to a security firm run by this guy too.
+To be fair, I’d think twice before responding to a security firm run by

 AT&T Unlocking In-Contract iPhones for Deployed Service Members (MacRumors)

-AT&T’s announcement that it would begin unlocking out-of-contract phones was surprising enough, but the carrier is also reportedly unlocking in-contract phones belonging to U.S. military personnel deployed overseas.
+it would begin unlocking out-of-contract phones was surprising enough, but the carrier is also reportedly unlocking in-contract phones belonging to U.S. military personnel deployed overseas.
 AT&T going above and beyond?
 It’s a Christmas miracle!

 Apple founder fears patent war fallout (Financial Review)